flyingf15h/LED-Acrylic-Panel/README.md

 # Description (the 3 Ws)
-An acrylic glass RGB lamp with Arlecchino and Furina (Genshin Impact characters) back to back on separate panels with separate LED strips.
+Acrylic glass panels backlit with LED strips and Arlecchino and Furina (Genshin Impact characters) back to back on the panels.
 2 modes, rainbow RGB wave on the lamp from left to right spanning both pannels and individually setting the panel colors with a shimmer effect.
-Its sole purpose and reason for existing is to look pretty and sit on my desk when I move off to university.

 &emsp; &emsp; &emsp; &emsp; &emsp; Arlecchino  &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp;&emsp;  Furina